baudneo/cync-lan/docs/cync-lan sub-commands.md

-There are a few different CLI commands that cync-lan supports.
+There are a few different CLI args that cync-lan supports.

 # Run
 Parse the config file, connect to MQTT broker and start the TCP server.